31z4/tox-docker/README.md

 * 3.10
 * 3.11

-The image is secure, compact, and easy to use.
+The image is secure, tested, compact, and easy to use.
 At this moment, it supports the following platforms:
 * `linux/arm64/v8`
 * `linux/amd64`